Philadelphia Visitors Center

 National Constitution Center

-111 S. Independence Mall E, Philadelphia, 215-409-6600.
+Independence Mall E, 525 Arch St., Philadelphia, 215-409-6600.
 Tickets 215-409-6700.
-Mon.-Fri.
-9:30-5, Sat.
-9:30-6, Sun.
+Mon.-Sat.
+9:30-5, Sun.
 12-5.
-Timed tickets are purchased for entry.
 Adults $14.50, srs./students/ages 13-18 $13, ages 4-12 $8, under 4 free.
 Established as an independent, nonpartisan, non-profit organization by Congress, this is the first museum dedicated to telling the story and illuminating the ideals of the U.S. Constitution through interactive and multimedia exhibits.
 Self-guided audio tour and interactive audio tour for grades 5-8 available.
 Freedom Rising, a 17-minute live multimedia show, traces the history of "We the People."
-Scout days; home school week; summer and school break camps.
-The Constitution NewsWire online provides daily news about current issues related to the Constitution.
+Notable speakers; town halls; debates; scout days; home school week; summer and school break camps.
+Podcasts and recordings of town halls and discussions of significant issues related to the Constitution can be accessed online.

 National Museum of American Jewish History